diogoff/trackml-100/README.md

 The hits for each (training) event are sorted by particle id and, for each particle id, the hits are sorted by absolute value of _z_.

+The _x,y,z_ position of each hit is normalized by the distance to the origin.

 ### The second step: _routes_